STEM Research Abroad Fellowship

 - How will your participation in an international research program help you achieve certain academic, professional and personal goals?

 - Projects.
-Since specific projects for 2018 are not yet available, please refer to Arcadia University’s list of topics from last year and describe at least two categories of research you would be interested in pursuing and your rational (i.e. atmospheric science, botany, etc.).
-Project List
+Please refer to Arcadia University’s list of topics from this year or last year and describe at least two categories of research you would be interested in pursuing and your rational (i.e. atmospheric science, botany, etc.).
+PROJECT LIST

 - Presentations.
 The Council on Undergraduate Research (CUR) has published extensively on the importance for the student's identity and professional development that the project leads to a product (e.g., paper, poster, performance, etc.) that is shared by the student with others beyond the university.
 Identify the venue at which you anticipate the results of this project could be presented, not including the on-campus presentations which are required as part of the award.

 - SRS Availability.
 Presenting at the Fall Student Research Symposium is mandatory for all Research Fellows.
 Can you commit to attending this important event?